Memorable moments at Texas Motor Speedway

 Nov.
-2, 2014: The new elimination-style playoff format saw tempers boil over in a big way following a late-race move by Brad Keselowski that led to a cut tire for Jeff Gordon.
-Gordon and Keselowski, who were both in the Round of 8, had words on pit road after the race, with Gordon pulling up along side of the No. 2 car.
+2, 2014: The new elimination-style playoff format saw tempers boil over in a big way after a late-race move by Brad Keselowski that led to a cut tire for Jeff Gordon.
+Gordon and Keselowski, who were both in the Round of 8, had words on pit road after the race, with Gordon pulling up alongside of the No. 2 car.
 With a slight shove from eventual 2014 champion Kevin Harvick, a melee ensued on pit road.
 Both Gordon and Keselowski were eliminated from the playoffs the next week at Phoenix Raceway.

 12 of 20

 Nov.
 8, 2015: Brad Keselowski dominated the race from the start -- but not to the finish -- and Jimmie Johnson's late-race pass stopped Keselowski from a win that would have advanced him to the Championship 4.
 Keselowski, the pole winner, led 312 of 334 laps, but Johnson applied enough pressure to pass the No. 2 Ford and lead the final four laps to the checkered flag.
 It was Johnson's third straight win at Texas and fifth in a seven-race span there.